samlist21/Dewey/README.md

 Too many to list - Volunteers to document?

 ## New Discussions - only on github

+## Dewey Day July 3, 2017 Ken Samuelson
+- minor fixes to get python updates (image) working on robot.
+- Updated sendSerialDewey.py to use both python (2) and python3.
+Any Dewey Testing always needs to include both python and python3
+- Continue to update and fix README.md
+- Noticed some stray carrige returns and formatting problems coming back from arduino Added to the task list.

 ## Dewey Day July 1, 2017 Ken Samuelson
 - Updated sendSerialDewey.py to include Help Menu, Talk, Picture capability